Kotlin/anko/README.md

 ### Intents

-Even if you won't use DSL, Koan still has something to make your life easier.

-For example, it has call wrappers for some Intents used widely.
+Even if you won't use the DSL to create UIs, Koan still has something to make your life easier.
+For example, it has call wrappers for some widely used `Intents`:

 Goal                | Solution
 --------------------|---------